-Dinner our first night was at Avalon Grille which is owned by Catalina Island Company.
-I thought the interior was elegant and I enjoyed my meal.
-It was there that we tried Rusack Wine; which is owned by Alison Wrigley Rusack, William Wrigley Jr’s great-granddaughter, along with her husband Geoffrey Rusack.
-It’s quite good and the family connection angle was fun for me, ever the history nerd.
+Avalon Grille is owned by Catalina Island Company and has an elegant interior.
+My meal was hearty and delectable.
+You should ask to try Rusack Wine while there.
+It’s owned by Alison Wrigley Rusack, William Wrigley Jr’s great-granddaughter, along with her husband Geoffrey Rusack.
+And it’s quite good.
+But the family connection angle was perhaps the most fun for me, ever the history nerd.

-Descanso Beach Club, which is part of the Catalina Island Company, was my favorite meal of the trip.
-The tacos were Mexican street style and every bit as good as the delicious ones you can find on the mainland in LA – which I’ve become downright addicted to eating since moving to California where they’re so easy to get.
+Descanso Beach Club, also part of the Catalina Island Company, had my favorite meal.
+The tacos are Mexican street style and every bit as good as the delicious ones you can find on the mainland in LA.
+Which I’ve become downright addicted to eating since moving to California where they’re so easy to get.
 Though I actually fell in love with them in Mexico many years ago.
 So different from the “tacos” I had growing up.
 (Side note: I had good ones in NYC too, if you’re there – try out Tacombi!)

-Also at Descanso Beach Club, because of my personal focus on sustainability, I was bummed to see our meal served in plastic cups and on paper plates.
-I was told it was because we were close to the beach.
+I was bummed to see our meal at Descanso Beach Club served in plastic cups and on paper plates.
+Which I was told was because we were close to the beach.
 But I’ve dined many places around the world and in the USA where you dine on or near the beach without plastic or paper.
 When climate change is such an actual crisis, this seemed unnecessary.
 Human beings can – and should – be responsible enough not to break glass just because it’s near a beach.
 Next time, I’d ask for my drink in the reusable cup that I carry with me whenever I travel.

 Our last meal on the island as a group was at Lobster Trap.
-It’s a fun local joint known for the pancake shot and friendly visits with the owner who tends to be around bringing said shots to locals and first time guests alike.
+I thought it was a fun local joint where we all enjoyed visits with the owner who tends to be around bringing pancake shots to locals and first time guests alike.
 It reminded me a bit of Cheers, with more seafood.
 Since I’m allergic to that though, I opted for a Blackened Chicken Fettuccine and it was superb.

 Avalon isn’t the Only Place to Visit on Catalina Island

 Avalon is the only full size town on the island.
 And it’s the primary stop for the commercial ferry, the Catalina Express.
 But it isn’t the only town.
-There’s also a village called Two Harbors.
-It is mainly a resort village colloquially known as “The Isthmus.”
+There’s also a village called Two Harbors, known colloquially known as “The Isthmus.”

 Transportation Options on the Island

-Cars aren’t allowed for visitors and there’s no car ferry for tourists.
+I was somewhat surprised to learn there’s no car ferry for tourists.
 Instead, visitors get around primarily by their own two feet, bicycles and golf carts.
-Smart cars are also allowed and are treated as golf carts.
-Island residents are on an 18-year waiting list to be allowed to own a car and there are less than 900 on the entire island!!
+But I enjoyed knowing that Smart Cars are allowed and are treated as golf carts.
+And we were told that island residents are on an 18-year waiting list to be allowed to own a car with less than 900 on the entire island!